elliotdwilliams/elliotdwilliams.github.io/_posts/2025-07-02-loc-monthly-lists.md

 I tried to comment each operation in the JSON file to provide a bit more context about what it is doing.
 The trickiest part was figuring out how to access the cell below a given cell in OR, but the cross function came to my rescue.

 Currently, the operations only work for LCSH terms, not CYAC, LCDGT, etc. It might work partially for those other vocabularies, but the ID and link columns definitely won’t work.
-I’d like to play around with it some more to be able to parse what vocabulary it is part of, but that will take some work and since I don’t work with those vocabularies regularly, it might not be a high priority.
+I’d like to play around with it some more to be able to parse what vocabulary each term is part of, but since I don’t work with those vocabularies regularly, it might not be a high priority.

 I’d love to hear if this is helpful to anyone else, or if you know of more efficient ways to get this kind of data from LCSH!